 For the purpose of accounts, on the last day of the financial year, the Petty Cash should be counted in front of a witness and a signed certificate for that amount should be made out or the Petty Cash Book should be signed.

 For one-off events like AGMs and day trips, it is often better to establish a float separate from your general Petty Cash fund.
-Withdraw the money from the bank, recording the details in the miscellaneous column of your Bank Book.
+Withdraw the money from the bank, recording the details in the miscellaneous column of your Bank and Cash Analysis Book.

 The reason for having a separate float is that it is often difficult to follow Petty Cash rules to the letter during one-off events – and this can seriously disrupt what had been a well run Petty Cash system.
 It may, for instance, not be possible to get receipts for many small items of expenditure.
 You should make a note of all expenditure on Petty Cash vouchers, and try not to put off doing this!